 This post will cover everything that happens after you have your new blank WordPress site.
 If you’re having issues getting to that point, your web host should be more than happy to help you.

-With that out of the way, let’s get into how to actually migrate WordPress.com to WordPress.org:
+👉 With that out of the way, here’s how to actually migrate WordPress.com to WordPress.org:

 Before you can import your existing content to your new site, you need to export it all from WordPress.com.
 I’ll demonstrate how to do that with a rather ugly WordPress.com website I used back in my college days.

 First, you need to sign into your WordPress blog and go to your WP Admin: